ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 This does not work for negative `n` since the result is `-1` instead of `1`.
 Use `n % 2 != 0` instead.

+# Alternative Integer Representations

+Bignum, i.e. an arbitrary sized integer that allocates more space when needed [(27)](https://blog.regehr.org/archives/1401).
+Fixed size integer should only be used where needed, which is rare.

 # Alternatives To Indexing

 - Range based for loops.